learnix-os/LearnixOS-Book/src/Introduction.md

 # Writing Operating System In Rust!

+_"If you can't explain it simply, you don't understand it well enough." — Albert Einstein_

 Hello there![^1]

 This is a book on how to write a functioning operating system in rust, from scratch.